-- 1. (1) In this Act, unless the context indicates otherwise- - (i) "auxiliary service" means any service established under section 15(1);
+1. (1) In this Act, unless the context indicates otherwise-

-- (ii) "Chief of the Defence Force" means the Chief of the South African National Defence Force contemplated in section 12(1); - (iii) "citizen" means a South African citizen as contemplated in the South African Citizenship Act, 1995 (Act No. 88 of 1995); - (iv) "Code" means the Military Discipline Code referred to in section 104(1) of the Defence Act, 1957 (Act No. 44 of 1957); - (v) "command" means a verbal or written order given to a member or a group of members to achieve a desired result; - (vi) "conscientious objection" means an objection, against the rendering of military service or against participating in a military operation, on grounds of 10 conscience based on compelling religious, ethical or moral beliefs; - (vii) "court", in relation to a visiting force, means a body which or person who, by virtue of the laws of the country to which such visiting force belongs, is empowered to investigate any matter under the military law of that country or to try any person for an offence under such military law or to review the 15 proceedings in connection with the investigation of any such matter or the trial of any person in respect of any such offence; - (viii) "Defence Force" means the South African National Defence Force contemplated in section 10(1), and includes any portion of that Force; - (ix) "Defence Secretariat" means the secretariat established by section 5(1); 20 - (x) "Department" means the Department of Defence; - (xi) "directives" means written communications defining the authority, responsibility and accountability of any member, or defining policy issues and associated guidelines; - (xii) "Division" means any division of the Defence Secretariat or the Defence 25 Force, based at the Head Office of the Department, and established by the Minister by or under the Public Service Act, 1994 (Proclamation No. 103 of 1994), or under section 5(2), as the case may be; - (xiii) "employee" means a person appointed to the Department in terms of the Public Service Act, 1994 (Proclamation No. 103 of 1994), or a person 30 contemplated in section 5(4) or (5); - (xiv) "enrol" means to accept and record the attestation of any person as a member of the Regular Force or the Reserve Force; - (xv) "force" means a military force; - (xvi) "instructions" means communications which define and set out mission aims and restrictions, doctrines, process descriptions, operating procedures and internal policies; - (xvii) "member"- - (a) in relation to the Defence Force, means any officer and any person of any other rank; and - (b) in relation to a visiting force, means any person who is- - (i) subject to the military law of the country of that visiting force; - (ii) a member of another force but who is attached to such visiting force; or - (iii) a civilian who entered into employment in connection with such 45 visiting force outside the Republic; - (xviii) "Minister" means the Minister of Defence; - (xix) "officer", in relation to the Defence Force, means a person on whom permanent or temporary commission has been conferred by or under this Act, and who has been appointed to the rank of officer; - (xx) "order" means a written order by a superior officer initiating and regulating events or activities; - (xxi) "other force" means a military force of a country or state other than the Republic: - (xxii) "other rank", in relation to the Defence Force, means any member thereof 55 other than an officer; - (xxiii) "prescribed" means prescribed by regulation; - (xxiv) "registered address", in relation to a person, means the address of that person as notified from time to time to the proper authority in terms of this Act; - (xxv) "Regular Force" means the Regular Force contemplated in section 10(a); - (xxvi) "regulation" means a regulation made under section 77; - (xxvii) "Reserve Force" means the Reserve Force contemplated in section 10(b);
+- (i) "auxiliary service" means any service established under section 16(1); - (ii) "Chief of the Defence Force" means the Chief of the South African National Defence Force contemplated in section 13(1); - (iii) "citizen" means a South African citizen as contemplated in the South African Citizenship Act, 1995 (Act No. 88 of 1995); - (iv) "Code" means the Military Discipline Code referred to in section 104(1) of 10 the Defence Act, 1957 (Act No. 44 of 1957); - (v) "conscientious objection" means an objection, against the rendering of military service or against participating in a military operation, on grounds of conscience based on compelling religious, ethical or moral beliefs; - (vi) "court", in relation to a visiting force, means a body which or person who, by 15 virtue of the laws of the country to which such visiting force belongs, is empowered to investigate any matter under the military law of that country or to try any person for an offence under such military law or to review the proceedings in connection with the investigation of any such matter or the trial of any person in respect of any such offence; 20 - (vii) "Defence Force" means the South African National Defence Force contemplated in section 11, and includes any portion of that Force; - (viii) "Defence Secretariat" means the secretariat established by section 6(1); - (ix) "Department" means the Department of Defence; - (x) "Division" means any division of the Defence Secretariat or the Defence 25 Force, established by the Minister by or under the Public Service Act, 1994 (Proclamation No. 103 of 1994); - (xi) "employee" means a person appointed to the Department in terms of the Public Service Act, 1994 (Proclamation No. 103 of 1994), or any person regarded as having been appointed to the Defence Secretariat in terms of 30 section 6(4); - (xii) "enrol" means to accept and record the attestation of any person as a member of the Regular Force or the Reserve Force; - (xiii) "force" means a military force; - (xiv) "member"- - (a) in relation to the Defence Force, means any officer and any other rank; and - (b) in relation to a visiting force, means any person who is- - (i) subject to the military law of the country of that visiting force; - (ii) a member of another force but who is attached to such visiting 40 force; or - (iii) a civilian who entered into employment in connection with such visiting force outside the Republic; - (xv) "Minister" means the Minister of Defence; - (xvi) "officer", in relation to the Defence Force, means a person on whom 45 permanent or temporary commission has been conferred by or under this Act, and who has been appointed to the rank of officer; - (xvii) "other force" means a military force of a country or state other than the Republic; - (xviii) "other rank", in relation to the Defence Force, means any member thereof 50 other than an officer; - (xix) "prescribed" means prescribed by regulation; - (xx) "registered address", in relation to a person, means the address of that person as notified from time to time to the proper authority in terms of this Act;